sakloui/jorban-martysmods.github.io/docs/basic-reshade-guides/downloading-and-installing-reshade.md

 The Standard ReShade Build is tailored for online games with strict anti-cheat mechanisms.

-If you're an avid player of online games like Dead by Daylight, PUBG, or Apex Legends, this build is for you.

-However, to ensure compatibility with online games, this build limits some advanced features, such as disabling add-ons when a network connection is detected in your game.

-This measure prevents misuse of ReShade for cheating or code injection.
+If you're an avid player of online games like Dead by Daylight, PUBG, or Apex Legends, this is the build to use.
+However, to ensure compatibility with online games, this build limits some advanced features, like add-ons when a network connection is detected.
+This measure exists to prevent misuse of ReShade for cheating!

 </details>